GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 1. Great use in finance for option pricing
 2. Pattern recognition based on decision trees
 3. Bank to classify the loan applicants
-4. A popular baby product company, used decision tree machine learning algorithm to decide whether they should continue using the plastic PVC (Poly Vinyl Chloride) in their products.
+4. A popular baby product company, used decision tree machine learning algorithm to decide whether they should continue using the plastic PVC in their products.
 5. To identify at-risk patients and disease trends.
+6. To select the category of question paper based on expert level
+7. To take a decision on accepting or rejecting the employment offer